gadenbuie/shrtcts/README.md

 After restarting your R session, you’ll find your new shortcut **Say Something Nice** in your RStudio Addins menu\!

+If you store your `.shrtcts.yaml` file in your home directory, you could also just run `shrtcts::add_rstudio_shortcuts()` whenever you update the YAML file instead of adding the above code to your `~/.Rprofile`.

 ## Details

 ### shrtcts YAML format